rotem-dar/ContactsManager/README.md

 # ContactsManager
- A contacts app, able to save contacts, edit them, and call
+A contacts app.
+In the app you can save contacts, add different information about your contacts (including a picture, email, address, etc.).
+The app also allows you to use the contacts to make calls.